onera/MOLA/DOCUMENTATION/src_sphinx/TutorialWorkflowCompressorBodyForce.rst

     Be sure to be comfortable with the :ref:`workflow Compressor<Workflow Compressor>` before following this tutorial.

-This tutorial follows the same example case that the tutorial :ref:`workflow Compressor<Workflow Compressor>`.
+This tutorial follows the same example case that the tutorial :ref:`workflow Compressor<Workflow Compressor>`, and you may start from the same input files.
-The directory of interest is *EXAMPLES/WORKFLOW_COMPRESSOR/rotor37_BodyForce*.

 1. Preparation of the mesh